Member of parliament: Czech Republic

 A member of Parliament is a member of either of the two chambers of the Parliament of the Czech Republic, although the term member of Parliament of the Czech Republic is commonly referred to as deputy of the Parliament of the Czech Republic (Czech: Poslanec Parlamentu České republiky), who is a member of the lower house of the Parliament, the Chamber of Deputies.
 For the upper house, the Senate, the term senator is used.

 Denmark

 In Denmark, a member of the Folketinget (medlem af Folketinget) is one of the 179 members of the Folketinget.
 The title is almost always shortened to the initialism "MF".

 France

-In France, member of parliament refers to the elected members of the National Assembly.
+In France, member of parliament refers in English to the elected (one for each of the 577 constituencies) members of the National Assembly, the lower house of the French Parliament.
+They are known in French as députés (deputies) and sit for five years, unless a snap election is called before the end of their term.